 If you want to apply one of ConvertKit’s designs to your broadcast, you must first edit your chosen template outside of the email editor.
 That’s not how most email marketing platforms do things.
 There’s a separate option for accessing the template editing menu, and you can easily miss it if you don’t know where to look.

 Importing contacts is easy on both platforms, but neither supports file formats other than CSV.
-This isn’t a dealbreaker, but I expected some form of XLS and TSV support (AWeber supports all of the above).
+This isn’t a dealbreaker, but I expected some form of XLS and TSV support.
 On the plus side, ActiveCampaign allows quick data transfers from third-party services such as Basecamp and Google Contacts.

 Both platforms offer advanced segmentation options.
 List management is easier with proper list hygiene, and ActiveCampaign offers an engagement management tool with its cheapest plan.
 ConvertKit, on the other hand, locks its list hygiene feature behind the expensive Creator Pro plan.